 Pulmonary fibrosis is the thickening and scarring of the lung tissue.
-The term idiopathic denotes the cause is unknown and occurred spontaneously.
-Though it is not completely understood what causes idiopathic pulmonary fibrosis and diffuse parenchymal lung failure, the disease process is well-explained in various medical literature and case history.[1]
+The term idiopathic denotes the cause as unknown and occurring spontaneously.
+Though it is not entirely understood what causes idiopathic pulmonary fibrosis and diffuse parenchymal lung failure, the disease process is well-explained in various medical literature and case histories.[1]

 Healthy vs. Diseased Lungs